The above video is 4:57 minutes long.

 Guy:Right, can you trick it as well to kick-start it to help people when they’re on the journey or is it really going to be through nourishing foods?

 Michele:That’s a great question guy.
-Lots of our hormones, our insulin, our leptin, and some of our other really important hormone that particularly calibrate our ways, there’s a lot of research around intermittent fasting recalibrating these.
+Lots of our hormones, our leptin, and some of our other really important hormone that particularly calibrate our ways, there’s a lot of research around intermittent fasting recalibrating these.
 This is something that we’ve used.

 I’m often in a presentation and I am always saying there’s no Five Two diet, there’s no Miami Beach diet, there’s no lemon detox diet that works the way whole real food works.

-But the reality is we use in our practice intermittent fasting on a very mild level particularly when we see insulin resistance or we see tough weight loss because there is wonderful research and it dates back to many, many years ago, 50 years ago on how intermittent fasting occasionally in the diet would re-calibrate those insulin receptors.
+But the reality is we use in our practice intermittent fasting on a very mild level particularly when we see hormone resistance or we see tough weight loss because there is wonderful research and it dates back to many, many years ago, 50 years ago on how intermittent fasting occasionally in the diet would re-calibrate those receptors.

 The way we [00:50:00] use it in our practice is we might get somebody going on a cleanse, getting them eating real food, going down to low sugar, just get them on that path of seven says then the following week we might say to them one night a week we’d ask that they don’t have dinner.
 They would have breakfast, morning tea, lunch, afternoon tea but no dinner.
 They’re doing an intermittent fast until the next morning and they should be waking up feeling a little light and energized the following morning.